vl18398/JNano-CPU-CoarseGrain/README.md

 	   octave_makemodel.sh (Make it executable using chmod u+x octave_makemodel.sh), and
 	   coarse-grain-CPU-data-parsec.txt
-3)  Generate and Validate the power model by launching the command: make make_cpu_model
+3)  Generate and Validate the energy model by launching the command: make make_cpu_model
 4)  The model details can be output into an output log using the -s option
 5)  Use ./octave_makemodel.sh -h to open the help menu